Landos Biopharma (NASDAQ:LABP) Announces Quarterly Earnings Results

-Landos Biopharma (NASDAQ:LABP) announced its earnings results on Monday.
-The company reported ($0.32) earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.44) by $0.12, MarketWatch Earnings reports.
+Landos Biopharma (NASDAQ:LABP) posted its earnings results on Sunday.
+The company reported ($0.32) earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.44) by $0.12, MarketWatch Earnings reports.

-LABP has been the subject of several research analyst reports.
-HC Wainwright reaffirmed a “buy” rating on shares of Landos Biopharma in a research note on Monday, November 1st.
-Craig Hallum started coverage on shares of Landos Biopharma in a research note on Wednesday, October 20th.
-They issued a “buy” rating and a $45.00 price objective for the company.
-Zacks Investment Research raised shares of Landos Biopharma from a “hold” rating to a “buy” rating and set a $12.00 price objective for the company in a research note on Wednesday, July 28th.
-Jonestrading lowered shares of Landos Biopharma from a “buy” rating to a “hold” rating in a research note on Monday.
-Finally, Raymond James raised their price objective on shares of Landos Biopharma from $33.00 to $35.00 and gave the company an “outperform” rating in a research note on Friday, July 30th.
-Three research analysts have rated the stock with a hold rating and five have issued a buy rating to the company.
-According to MarketBeat, the stock currently has a consensus rating of “Buy” and an average target price of $30.75.
+LABP has been the topic of several recent research reports.
+Jonestrading lowered Landos Biopharma from a “buy” rating to a “hold” rating in a report on Monday.
+HC Wainwright restated a “buy” rating on shares of Landos Biopharma in a report on Monday, November 1st.
+Raymond James raised their target price on Landos Biopharma from $33.00 to $35.00 and gave the company an “outperform” rating in a report on Friday, July 30th.
+SVB Leerink lowered Landos Biopharma from an “outperform” rating to a “market perform” rating and cut their target price for the company from $20.00 to $16.00 in a report on Tuesday.
+Finally, Zacks Investment Research upgraded Landos Biopharma from a “hold” rating to a “buy” rating and set a $12.00 price objective on the stock in a research note on Wednesday, July 28th.
+Three analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
+According to MarketBeat, Landos Biopharma presently has an average rating of “Buy” and a consensus price target of $30.75.

 Landos Biopharma, Inc, a clinical-stage biopharmaceutical company, discovers and develops oral therapeutics for patients with autoimmune diseases.
 Its lead product candidate in development is BT-11, an oral lanthionine synthetase C-like protein 2 (LANCL2) agonist for the treatment of ulcerative colitis (UC), Crohn's disease (CD), and inflammatory bowel diseases.